Thousands protest at Georgian 'foreign agent' bill

 On Monday, a committee hearing into the proposed legislation ended in a parliamentary brawl.

-Passing the law would see Georgia join a list of undemocratic and authoritarian post-Soviet states such as Belarus, Tajikistan and Azerbaijan which have copied the Russian law on restricting the activities of non-governmental organisations.
+Passing the law would see Georgia join a list of undemocratic and authoritarian post-Soviet states such as Belarus, Tajikistan and Azerbaijan which have copied the Russian law on restricting the activities of NGOs.

 Historically, the term "agent" in Russia and Georgia has the meaning of "spy" and "traitor", giving a negative connotation to the work done by civil society.
 It suggests they are acting in the interest of foreign forces rather than doing good for the country and society.